google/ExoPlayer/README.md

 #### 1. Add repositories ####

-The easiest way to get started using ExoPlayer is to add it as a gradle dependency.
+The easiest way to get started using ExoPlayer is to add it as a Gradle dependency.
 You need to make sure you have the Google and JCenter repositories included in the `build.gradle` file in the root of your project: